 - Sprinkle this herbal powder on your carpet, furniture, pet’s bedding, below furniture, window sills or anywhere else where you think there may be fleas.

 - This is a natural flea repellent and not a way to kill fleas.

 8. Homemade Flea Spray for Flea Control

-While you can get a lots of flea spray in the market, they all contain chemicals that can be hazardous in a long term.
+While you can get lots of flea spray in the market, they all contain chemicals that can be hazardous in a long term.
 You can make your own herbal flea spray with such natural ingredients as lemons, rosemary and certain essential oil.
 Here’s the recipe.

 - Lemons (thinly sliced)- 6

 - Rosemary leaves- from a handful of sprigs

 - Boiling water- 1 litre

 - Take a large bowl and place lemon slices in it.